Spine Surgery’s Risks, Complications & Failures

 - Hypertrophy thickening and degeneration) of the ligamentum flavum or other soft tissues impacting the spinal canal or spinal joints.

-The primary goal of spine surgery is to decompress damaged tissue’s compressive effects, either by cutting them or through instrumentation (plates, rods, and screws).
+The primary goal of spine surgery is to decompress damaged tissue’s compressive effects, either by cutting or instrumentation (plates, rods, and screws).
 In some cases, both cutting and instrumentation are used.
 Decompression spine surgery involves the removal of structures or tissues that are compressing and putting pressure on nerves.
 There are several methods, and we shall discuss them briefly below.

 Spinal Decompression: Laminectomy/Laminotomy, Facetectomy, Foraminotomy & Partial Discectomy